fluxcd/flagger/docs/gitbook/faq.md

 #### Can I use custom metrics?

 The analysis can be extended with metrics provided by Prometheus, Datadog, AWS CloudWatch, New Relic and Graphite.
-For more details on how custom metrics can be used please read the [metrics docs](usage/metrics.md).
+For more details on how custom metrics can be used, please read the [metrics docs](usage/metrics.md).

 ## Istio routing